 Today is Sunday church at Avery Place and residents come to worship, sing, and savor a slice of Diane’s coconut cake.
 The motley gathering is led into the room by tired employees anxious for a break in the tedium of their day.
 I try to remember names, but my memories are visual.
 Like them, I am mute, unable to remember.

 Behind the piano, the gray-haired woman in a wheelchair silently cradles a baby-doll throughout the service, later juggling baby and cake on the ridges of her lap.
-Without words, or name or history, I create a memory of a mother or caretaker who once loved little children unwaveringly.
-Or perhaps she was a caregiver, a neighbor or nanny who baked cookies and nursed her charges through measles, chicken pox, and broken hearts.
+Without words, or name or history, I create a memory of a mother who once loved little her children unwaveringly.
+Or perhaps she was a caregiver, a neighbor, or nanny who baked cookies and nursed her charges through measles, chicken pox, and broken hearts.
 Or perhaps she struggled to raise her orphan grandchildren.

 Off to the right we have set up a place for those who come with family.
-One lanky man tethered to an oxygen tank, is wheeled in by his wife who acts as if this pale being is the once energetic man she has loved for a lifetime.
+One lanky man, tethered to an oxygen tank, is wheeled in by a wife who still acts as if this pale being is the once energetic man she has loved for a lifetime.
 She guards him faithfully, holding his hymnal, bringing him cake, lifting the glass to his mouth.
 Never impatient, she finds his words for him.

 My brother-in-law was once here and although this was not his choice, his family loved and cared for him until he lost his words and became unsafe to himself and others.
-Here he found a cocoon that kept him safe long after he lost his words.
+Here, he found a cocoon to keep him safe long after he lost his words.
 That is how we came to Avery Place, how we came to Sunday Service.
-He is gone now but his wife comes every Sunday and in between she talks to the moon and hopes he has found his words again.
+He is gone now, but his wife comes every Sunday and in between, she talks to the moon and hopes he has found his words again.

 © Jo Anne – November 2019